What is Cross-Site Request Forgery?

 $_POST['pass'] = 12345

-Server sets the new password for a logged in user.
+The server sets the new password for a logged-in user.
 But what if the same request is sent without your knowledge through a background process or from an external service?
 If you’re still logged in, it will do the same!
 There are a few ways to achieve that.

 Somebody can send you a fixed link.
-In this case it would be: /setpassword.php?pass=password It can be also any other external site.
-The link can be ran by the JavaScript.
+In this case, it would be: /setpassword.php?pass=password It can be also any other external site.
+The link can be run by the JavaScript.
 It can be even hidden inside an <img> tag through the src attribute.

 <img alt="" src="http://example.com/setpassword.php?pass=passwordofhijacker"/>

-Browser will try to execute/download image, therefore, executing the script.
-Because this script has a footprint on DOM tree, Jscrambler can notify your backend server about that and you can taint user session for further analysis or even block further requests/transactions.
+The browser will try to execute/download the image.
+Therefore, executing the script.
+Because this script has a footprint on the DOM tree, Jscrambler can notify your backend server about that and you can taint user session for further analysis or even block further requests/transactions.

 /setpassword.php?pass=passwordofhijacker.